 "It is not my job to be suspicious; it is my nature.
 If you give me the slightest reason to be suspicious, I can go to any length to clear my doubts," my wife would retort.

 I was determined to excel as a detective.
 I had read all books on crime detection, and this fueled my ambition.

-The criminals in our country are cowards and silly; the crimes they commit are straight-forward, and lack in ingenuity.
+The criminals in our country are cowards and silly.
+The crimes they commit are straight-forward and lack ingenuity.
 The murderer is unable to suppress the strong emotions after committing the act.
 The forger expands his network but gets trapped in his own web ultimately; he lacks subtlety.
 There is no fun in being a detective in such a country.
 What recognition is there to be had?

 (Acknowledgement: Youthaffairz thanks Michael Wynn, editor of Historyradio.org, for correcting the mistakes in this translation of Rabindranath Tagore's story.)

 - Indian Statistical Institute - www.isical.ac.in

 - Indian Institute of Technology Madras - www.iitm.ac.in